slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"Every expert has a past.
 Every creator has a future."
 -- x@rapahelz*

-> *"Your future is constantly shrinking, so the longer you spend preparing for it, the smaller it's going to be."
+> *"Your future is constantly shrinking, so the longer you spend preparing for it, the smaller it’s going to be."
 -- x@g_s_bhogal*